 So, instead of my normal WG techie post, today I am going to share my annual New Year business ritual and the tool that I use to keep myself on track for what I want to achieve for the coming 12 months.

 If you’re used to simply setting business goals in terms of profits and growth then you may be wondering why I’ve gone all ‘woo woo’ on you.
-But stick with me for a bit because I promise that the profits and growth will follow if you actually take some time out to think about WHY you do what you do and tweak your business to reflect that.
-This is how those big businesses that we all love (or love to hate) are so successful – Apple, Virgin, Innocent – they don’t make different products and sometimes they don’t even make the best products, but they are selling a FEELING that we just can’t get enough of…
+But stick with me here.
+Because I promise that financial gain will follow if you actually take some time out to think about WHY you do what you do.
+This is how those big businesses that we all love (or love to hate) are so successful – Apple, Virgin, Innocent.
+They don’t make different products and sometimes they don’t even make the best products, but they are selling a FEELING that we just can’t get enough of…

 And, with the new year almost upon us it’s the perfect time to try something new.
 We often set unrealistic resolutions at this time of year and then promptly break them throughout January and completely forget them by February (I too used to be one of these people) so why not see if you can do better for 2017?